 When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid.

-38.5 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane or on the grid during a race suspension.
+When the three minute signal is shown all cars on the grid must have their wheels fitted, after this signal wheels may only be removed in the pit lane or on the grid during a race suspension.